Skip To Main Content

 Brian Fay

-Fay has been a part of two 39-win Fairfield teams that set the program's single-season record for wins.
-He has also aided in the development of 42 All-MAAC players, including 29 offensive players.
-16 of those 29 Stags were named to the conference’s First Team.
+Fay was a part of two 39-win Fairfield teams that set the program's single-season record for wins.
+He has also aided in the development of 46 All-MAAC players, including 31 offensive players.
+Eighteen of those 31 Stags were named to the conference’s First Team.

-Fay was also crucial in the development of three MAAC Players of the Year in Jack Gethings, Mike Caruso, and Charlie Pagliarini.
+Fay was also crucial in the development of four MAAC Players of the Year in Matthew Bucciero, Jack Gethings, Mike Caruso, and Charlie Pagliarini.
 Gethings became the program’s first-ever MAAC Player of the Year after setting a single season record with 88 hits.

 Pagliraini had the best offensive season in school history, blasting the single season record with 24 homers and broke the MAAC single season record with 97 RBI.